 The other problem came when you went to pour your 1st beer (after waiting for it to chill) often the first glass was nothing but froth and in many cases there were faults with the gas system so that the beer only dribbled out flat and lifeless.

-Build your own tap king replacement system from 2 litres to 10 litres with a world of options available.
+You can build your own tap king replacement system from 2 litres to 10 litres with a world of options available.

 It became obvious in July of 2015 that Lion was re-thinking it's product when they reduced the range of beers available to be only the James Squire range (more expensive) severely limiting what was already a very narrow range of choices (till then it had included XXXX, Tooheys and Hahn).
 When they announced the entire range had been discontinued in Jan 2016 it was both unsurprising and at the same time incredibly frustrating for the loyal customers who had actually had a good run with the equipment and bottles and were happy with the product.